tomas193/Evolutionary-Computation/README.md

 This repository contains Python scripts covering:
 - Selection methods
 - Paper about ACO Algorithm
-- Implemented ACO Algorithm with the Knapsack Problem
+- Implemented ACO Algorithm for the Knapsack Problem

 Each script is documented for ease of understanding and practical application.